Skip to main content

 • Created: The date when Contrast created the incident.

-• Assigned to: The person assigned to investigation of the incident.
+• Assigned to: The person assigned to investigate and remediate the incident.

 • Rule: The rule that triggered the incident.